paulshuker/textsum/README.md

 ### Binary

 Download a binary from the [releases](https://github.com/paulshuker/textsum/releases) page for your Operating System.
+For easy use in all terminals, place the executable somewhere safe and add the directory to PATH.

 ## Usage